From Little Things Big Things Grow

 Justice is often symbolised by a balanced set of scales implying that justice is when things are equal.
 Given all the lives, languages, lore and cultures, and land that has been destroyed or unlawfully taken, it is not conceivable that justice could ever occur.

-The rights of native title held by Indigenous Australians people before European invasion were ignored for hundreds of years.
+The rights of native title held by Aboriginal people before European invasion were ignored for hundreds of years.
 In 'recent' times two High Court cases: Mabo (1992) and Wik (1996) recognised common law rights of native title.
-However Indigenous Australians claiming land rights 'face a miasma of complex legal and political issues, competing demands, a lack of resources, and a great deal of uncertainty' (Bauman 2013).
-In other words without masses of people getting behind them, Indigenous Australians face an almost insurmountable task to achieve balance.
+However Aboriginal claiming land rights 'face a miasma of complex legal and political issues, competing demands, a lack of resources, and a great deal of uncertainty' (Bauman 2013).
+In other words without masses of people getting behind them, Aboriginal face an almost insurmountable task to achieve balance.

 "Since 1991, four hundred and forty-one Indigenous Australians have died in custody"

 To understand what it means to die in custody, we must understand the significance of it and what it defines itself as.
-From the moment the British set foot on land, us Australians didn’t even think twice on how we need to respect the elders of this sacred land.
+From the moment Europeans set foot on land they didn’t think twice about how we need to respect the elders of this sacred land.

-From 1991, there has been over 441 total deaths concerning indigenous Australians, 45+ of which located here in South Australia.
+From 1991, there has been over 441 total deaths concerning Aboriginal people 45+ of which located here in South Australia.

-Through generations, the well-being of Indigenous Australian people has been severely abused and unreported.
-Among other human rights abuses, studies show that most Indigenous Australian deaths in custody are due to inadequate medical care, lack of attention (from the Governments) and self harm.
-The Guardian News and Media's database states Indigenous Australians are 3 times less likely to receive medical care than others.
+Through generations, the well-being of Aboriginal people has been severely abused and unreported.
+Among other human rights abuses, studies show that most Aboriginal deaths in custody are due to inadequate medical care, lack of attention (from the Governments) and self harm.
+The Guardian News and Media's database states Aboriginal people are 3 times less likely to receive medical care than others.
 Therefore, increasing the overall death rate in custody.
 Even though much is not taken under consideration concerning this problem, many foundations, such as the AIC, work to improve care provided by police and corrective services.

 "Always was, always will be"